o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/components-layout.md

 ---
-description: ' Use layout components in Lumberyard''s UI Editor to organize child elements into columns, rows, or a grid. '
+description: ' Use layout components in O3DE''s UI Editor to organize child elements into columns, rows, or a grid. '
 title: Layout Components
 ---